LACMIP/emu/docs/_documentation/catalogue.md

 : Part/Counterpart.
 Checking this box indicates that the specimen lot contains two or more pieces that fit together to represent a single animal.
 This is typically reserved for complete part-counterpart pairs of compression fossils and concretions.

 Accn.
 Lot
 : Attach an accession record here.
-Most LACMIP specimens do not have accession information digitally available yet.
+These numbers can be found on the corresponding Sites record, and then copy-pasted into this field, or by searching *Accesion Lot Number* in the Accession Lots module.
+Because most LACMIP specimens do not have accession information digitally available yet, this field may be blank (see *Accn.
+No.*).
 Please contact the Museum registrar if you need to attach accession information that has not already been digitized.
 LACMIP staff do not have permission to add/modify records in the [Accession Lots module]({{ site.baseurl }}/documentation/accessions/).

+Accn.
+No.
+: Text field for retaining registrar numbers that are not yet entered into the Accession Lots module, and therefore cannot be attached to *Accn.
+Lot.*

 LACMIP Type No.
 : Specimens in the type collection have a type number; record this information here.
 LACMIP type numbers are labelled on specimens in bright red, yellow, or blue paint.
 If you are unsure whether a number is a type number, consult the Collections Manager.